Why do so many people use food to train dogs? Have they forgotten how to train dogs without it? Is dog training with treats really necessary?

 A bribe is something that is offered to a dog to try to encourage a behavior.
 Food bribes only work if they are the best thing available to the dog, which outdoors, they rarely are.
 Successful trainers don’t bribe, they train.
 The distinction is one of timing!

 Successful dog training

-Fortunately, although food is a poor management tool, it is a great training tool, a great way to teach a dog an automatic response to your cues or commands, and this is how we use food successfully to train dogs to high standards.
+Fortunately, although food is a poor management tool, it is a great training tool.
+Treats are a great way to teach a dog an automatic response to your cues or commands, and this is how we use food successfully to train dogs to high standards.

 So if training with food works, and if guide dogs and police dogs and bomb detection dogs and behaviorists, and veterinarians, and many other groups of canine specialists are all moving over to positive reinforcement training.